saricicekibrahim/DroneMap/README.md

 # Drone Map
-This is a responsive map using OpenLayers 3, BootStrap, AngularJs.
+Developed for showing my drone videos on a responsive map.

+Uses OpenLayers 3 & BootStrap & AngularJs.
-Takes data from Google Fusion Tables & videos from YouTube.
+Takes data from Google Fusion Tables & takes videos from YouTube.
+Filter on right panel appears on map & bbox changes appears on right panel.

-A working demo is [here](http://e-yazi.com/dronemap)
+A working demo is [here](http://dronemap.info)

-Installation
-clone https://github.com/saricicekibrahim/DroneMap.git
+If you would like to serve your own Youtube videos on a map clone https://github.com/saricicekibrahim/DroneMap.git
 npm install
 bower install